dolthub/docs/content/concepts/dolt/sql/views.md

 Dolt view definitions are versioned in the `dolt_schemas` system table.

 If you would like to use a current view with an different version of the data, `as of` syntax works with views.
+To use a past definition of the view, you must checkout a branch at the commit of the definition you would like to use.

 ## Example